Cumberland (town), Wisconsin

 Cumberland is a town in Barron County in the U.S. state of Wisconsin.
-The population was 876 at the 2010 census.
+The population was 818 at the 2020 census, down from 876 at the 2010 census.
 The City of Cumberland is located partially within the town.

 Geography

 The town of Cumberland is located northwest of the center of Barron County.
-The city of Cumberland takes up what would have been the northwest corner of the town, at the southeast end of Beaver Dam Lake.
+The city of Cumberland takes up what would have been the northwestern corner of the town, at the southeastern end of Beaver Dam Lake.
 The easternmost end of the lake extends into the town of Cumberland.
 The lake is the source of the Hay River, which flows south across Cumberland into the town of Clinton on its way to the Red Cedar River.

 Wisconsin Highway 48 runs across the northern part of the town, connecting the city of Cumberland to the west with Rice Lake to the east.

 According to the United States Census Bureau, the town of Cumberland has a total area of 85.3 sqkm, of which 82.8 sqkm is land and 2.5 sqkm, or 2.88%, is water.